Career Opportunities in Audiology

-We offer 3 full-time paid 4th year externships that start generally in mid-May.
+We offer three full-time paid fourth year externships that start generally in mid-May.
 Two of our positions focus on the subspecialties within pediatric audiology and the other position includes a Leadership Education in Neurodevelopmental and Related Disabilities (LEND) fellowship as well as limited subspecialties.
 Students may apply for one or both positions.

-Students interested in a 4th year placement should submit the following documentation in the order listed below (as one PDF document):
+Students interested in a fourth year placement should submit the following documentation in the order listed below (as one PDF document):

 - Optional (see below): Including a paragraph about why you are interested in LEND